FBI investigating Discovery Tours after dozens of school trips canceled

-CLEVELAND– The FBI and the U.S. Attorney’s Office for the Northern District of Ohio are investigating Discovery Tours, the company at the center of canceled school field trips across Ohio.
+CLEVELAND-- The FBI and the U.S. Attorney's Office for the Northern District of Ohio are investigating Discovery Tours, the company at the center of canceled school field trips across Ohio.

 The Summit County Prosecutor's Office announced the federal investigation into the Mayfield Village-based company on Thursday after spending a month reviewing Discovery Tour's records.
 It said it found dozens of canceled trips for school districts in 20 Ohio counties.